BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

 ## Supported things

 The goal is to support all of the bindings in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html).
-However I have a very limited number of devices and have currently tested the following devices:
+However all of the devices have not been tested at this time.

-* Acceleration
-* Indicator - This can be viewed in OpenHAB.
-Configuration can be done in the Smartthings App and should not need to be changed in OpenHAB.
-* Power Meter
-* Switch
-* Switch Level (i.e. dimmer)
-* Three Axis

 Please test with your devices.
-When (I won't even say if) you find one that doesn't work [follow these instructions](Troubleshooting.md) to collect the required data so I can work to support it.
+If you find one that doesn't work [follow these instructions](Troubleshooting.md) to collect the required data so I can work to support it.

 ## Discovery